acidanthera/OpenCorePkg/Staging/EnableGop/README.md

  picker when started via the latest version of OpenCore tool `BootKicker.efi`) (otherwise, the driver will not work).
-   - *Note*: If your OpenCore installation includes a required GOP driver for your graphics card (this is added automatically on some systems by recent versions of OpenCore Legacy Patcher, as a way to enable OpenCore menu in cards such as ex-mining GPUs), then you would also need to burn that driver to the VBIOS of your graphics card in order to obtain pre-OpenCore graphics; instructions for this are outside the scope of this tutorial, although the procedures required for modifying VBIOS are similar to what is covered here.
+   - *Note*: If your OpenCore installation includes a required GOP driver for your graphics card (this is added automatically on some systems by recent versions of OpenCore Legacy Patcher, as a way to enable OpenCore menu in cards such as ex-mining GPUs), then you would also need to burn that driver to the vBIOS of your graphics card in order to obtain pre-OpenCore graphics; instructions for this are outside the scope of this tutorial, although the procedures required for modifying vBIOS are similar to what is covered here.

 When installed, the driver should enable: